On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Numerical experiments

-where $\theta(z)$ is theta (step) function, $a$ is the beam's longitudinal semi-length on $z$ axis and $K=2\pi/\Lambda$ is the spatial frequency of the longitudinal oscillations.
-It will be assumed that $z_c=(z_{max}+z_{min})/2$ and $a<(z_{max}-z_{min})/2$.
+where $\theta(z)$ is theta (step) function, $l$ is the beam's longitudinal semi-length on $z$ axis, $K=\xi^2/2k=2\pi/\Lambda$ is the spatial frequency of longitudinal oscillations and $\Lambda$ is the wavelength of longitudinal oscillations.
+It will be assumed here that $z_c=(z_{max}+z_{min})/2$ and $l<(z_{max}-z_{min})/2$.
 To obtain the field amplitude in the image plane at $z=0$ we will need to solve the direct problem by propagating the field amplitude from $z$ axis using expression (\ref{1t}).
-We will do this by using the trapezoidal integration rule with step $\tau$ defined in the caption of figure \ref{f1}.
+This will be done using the trapezoidal integration rule with step $\tau$ defined in the caption of Fig.\ref{f1}.
 After that the inverse problem can be solved by using the calculated amplitude.
-The parabolic beam was specifically chosen to vanish at the boundaries of the interval $[z_{min},z_{max}]$, which will make the reverse problem solution more stable.
+The parabolic beam was specifically chosen to vanish at the boundaries of interval $[z_{min},z_{max}]$, which will make the inverse problem solutions more stable.